THE REBUILD MARSHALL PROGRAM

 MICRO-GRANTS

 Rebuild Marshall micro-grants provide direct financial assistance to support disaster-impacted business owners in Marshall, NC with the cost of materials and/or contractor services for reconstruction.
-These micro-grants are designed to help bridge critical funding gaps not covered by insurance, FEMA, or other forms of aid
+These micro-grants are designed to help bridge critical funding gaps not covered by insurance, FEMA, or other forms of aid.

-The Rebuild Marshall program will provide $2,000 support grants to 16 disaster-impacted business owners in downtown Marshall, to help with the cost of materials and/or contractor services for reconstruction.
-The application window for downtown Marshall businesses directly impacted by Hurricane Helene will be open from August 1 - August 15, 2025.
+This summer, MRA will be offering a second round of support grants of up to $5,000 to disaster-impacted business owners in downtown Marshall, to help with the cost of materials and/or contractor services for reconstruction.
+The application window for downtown Marshall businesses directly impacted by Hurricane Helene will be open from 5/1 - 5/31 of 2026.

 ACCEPTABLE USES